DraqueT/Module-Info-Inject/README.md

 This is written in Java 8 and is itself non-modular, mostly because I think that is kind of funny.

 Why this exists:
 Java archives and libraries which were created in a non-modular way cannot be linked into runnable images.
 You get an auto-module error, which is super annoying.
-This utility allieviates the problem and allows you to inject a module class into the jar file, allowing it to be linked properly.
+This utility alleviates the problem and allows you to inject a module class into the jar file, allowing it to be linked properly.

 To Use:
 - Navigate to the jar you want to inject module-info.class into.